OmarMiniesy/Notes/Defensive Security/Network Security & Traffic Analysis/Snort/Snort.md

 - `-c <filename> -T` to specify the configuration file or the file with the rules.
 The `-T` is only used to test the file and is not used during normal operation.
 - `-N` to disable logging mode.
 - `-D` to run Snort in background mode as a background process.
 - `-A <mode>` for the alert mode.
 Using the rules found in the configuration file, if an alert is triggered, an alert file is created.
+Can be used with the `-l` flag to specify the log file to output the data to.
 	- `console`: Provides fast style alerts on the console screen.
 	- `cmg`: Provides basic header details with payload in hex and text format.
 	- `full`: Full alert mode, providing all possible information about the alert.
 This outputs to a file, not the console.